 You also know the majority of your new cohort already so you’ll have a fair idea of where their gaps in maths are likely to be.

 This National Tutoring Programme is not going to be the answer to all the complex needs in your school.

 However, additional (subsidised) support from trained tutors to provide the intensive gap filling work for those most in need will give you and your staff the time and focus to concentrate on returning your school to the productive, happy environment it can be again.

-If you’re looking at catch up tuition to support your pupils when they return to school, we can provide you with a personalised quote within 24 hours and often within an hour
+If you’re looking at catch up tuition to support your pupils this academic year, we can provide you with a personalised quote within 24 hours and often within an hour.